djq99/ReceptorMarkerBackend/README.md

 * [Local Development][ld] - general info about local development, common commands

-If you are going to do develop any analyses for ReceptorMarker, you should check out the Wiki.
+If you are going to do develop any analyses for ReceptorMarker you should check out the Wiki.

 [bas]: https://github.com/nsh87/ReceptorMarkerFrontend/wiki/Backend-(Analytical)-Server